sourcegraph/lsp-adapter/dockerfiles/bash/README.md

 ![demonstration of hovers from the Bash language server inside creationix/nvm](https://cl.ly/271p292i342p/Screen%20Recording%202018-05-07%20at%2009.19%20AM.gif)

-*This GIF was created browsing https://sourcegraph.com/github.com/creationix/nvm/-/blob/nvm.sh with this Bash language server enabled.*
+*This GIF was created by browsing https://sourcegraph.com/github.com/creationix/nvm/-/blob/nvm.sh with this Bash language server enabled.*

 ## Introduction